 I look back on my journals now (yes, I wrote it all down!) and the hours I spent with my art teacher chasing me around a desk in his studio (how did I end up there?), or the math teacher driving me to god knows where in the dead of night, or the jazz musician chasing me in an elevator, asking how old I was over and over again (in case I was jailbait).
 But ok, whatever, you eventually figure out who to avoid, and you try to make a living as best you can, although, ah, maybe you don’t finish your degree because you can’t stomach the environment anymore, and then you head out to the pink collar ghetto only to discover the job market is also riddled with wandering hands.

 I’m sorry, where was I?
 Have I lost focus?
 Can you focus when you are being hunted?
 Are you motivated when you sit on a jury for arts grants and realize only one 10% of the applicants are female and when you protest you are told, can you please tell the ladies to apply?

-As Drake says, you gotta be nice for what?
+As Drake’s song says, you gotta be nice for what?
+Ok, not that he doesn’t have sexist lyrics himself sometimes but let’s consider this one thought for a moment.
 Let’s not be nice.
 Let’s point fingers and let’s change stuff.
 The simple fact is that the world needs more music and it will only benefit everyone if more women are encouraged and making it.
 It’s a win/win.
 Stop worrying that the entitled men are going to lose something.
 They’ll be way fine.
 They’ve had their turn for a long, long time.